capsule-corp-ternoa/ternoa-subql-dictionary/README.md

 docker-compose up
 ```

-**Wait a couple of seconds for the indexing to start, after that, you can access the Blockchain data in your [local](http://localhost:3000/) GraphQL playground**
+**Wait a couple of seconds for the indexing to start, after that you can access the Blockchain data in your [local](http://localhost:3000/) GraphQL playground**

 ## Using Dictionary as an Explorer

-The Dictionary records all generic data (intrinsic and extrinsic) which can later be used to relay On-Chain information in an appropriate manner for an [explorer](https://etherscan.io/).
+The Dictionary records all generic data (intrinsic or extrinsic) which can later be used to relay On-Chain information in an appropriate manner for an [explorer](https://etherscan.io/).

 Explore Ternoa's explorer [Ternoa Scan](https://explorer.ternoa.com/) here